Home

 Man was I surprised, not only did they sound great, they were a blast to play.
 The shorter scales of these electric guitars give them a great feel and they are very easy to play, easy on your finger and the lower string tension make bending strings effortless.

 I've played some of the best guitars in the world, I'm a little jaded and not all that easily impressed.
-I'm not stuck up about it , if a cheap guitar sounds great, I don't care how much it costs.
+I'm not stuck up about it, if a cheap guitar sounds great, I don't care how much it costs.

 I did a full 180 on the subject.
 These little awkward looking guitars can sound very good.
-The awkward look is makes it functional as a guitar that can be easily stowed away.
+The awkward look makes it functional as a guitar that can be easily stowed away.

 But, why would anyone want a travel electric in the first place?